 The following list is an effort to give you an overview of what rebates/incentives are in place across Sonoma County.
-Please note that these programs are very fluid and therefore some of the information may be dated.
-If you find out-of-date information please do let us know so we can keep this page as current as possible.
+Please note that these programs are very fluid and some of the information may be dated.
+If you find out-of-date information, please let us know so we can keep this page as current as possible.
 Thanks!

 - Apply for City of Cloverdale’s “Cash for Grass“ program to receive $0.50 per square foot of lawn replaced with climate appropriate plants and drip irrigation.